This is what you missed at last month’s Psychiatry Congress in Cairns.

 The eagerly anticipated #RANZCP2019 Congress held in Cairns last week was a resounding success – in fact, Emma Laidler, Laura Chen and Stephen Bryant, who make up part of our Psychiatry team say it’s the best Psychiatry Congress Wavelength have had the pleasure of supporting during our 20 years of working with Psychiatrists.

 “The overall vibe of the event was jovial.
 Everyone was in good spirits and appeared to be enjoying the sessions and the location.
-I met a lot of Doctors who were making the most of the week and heading out for some diving or into the rainforest to explore a bit more of the area on the Thursday and Friday.” commented Emma Laidler, Locum Recruitment Consultant.
+I met a lot of Doctors who were making the most of the week and heading out for some diving or into the rainforest to explore a bit more of the area on Thursday and Friday.” commented Emma Laidler, Locum Recruitment Consultant.

-The stunning welcome ceremony from Minjil Indigenous group was followed by a fluid four-day program.
+The stunning welcome ceremony from the Minjil Indigenous group was followed by a fluid four-day program.
 With a focus on the mental health of doctors-in-training and a keynote address from Associate Professor Samuel Harvey, who leads the Workplace Mental Health Research Program at the Black Dog Institute, the tone was set for an insightful gathering of minds.

 There was a significant emphasis on first responders and mental health.
 The session devoted to both first responders’ own mental health and their role in dealing with mental health crisis was eye-opening.
 Fascinating to learn that the Queensland police and ambulance get over 200 calls related to suicide every single day.